FrancisGodinho/Thinkify/README.md

 ## Studies

 ### 1) Volume Pressure
-The volume pressure study dissects the normal volume study and differentiates buying and selling volume.
+The volume pressure study dissects the original volume study and differentiates the buying volume from the selling volume.
 This can be used to determine the strength of a trend and also signify an end of a trend or potential reversals.

 Below is the volume pressure study as it displays on <em>thinkorswim</em>.
 ![Volume Pressure Showcase](img/VolumePressure.PNG)